arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 </div>

+<div style="page-break-after: always;"></div>

 ### Block Diagram

 <!---
 Block Diagram: The block diagram is really important from the technical point of view and for certification purposes.
 Must be good and consistent with Arduino`s visual style.
-Raw diagram is created by the R&D team and adapted and converted to the final one by the content team using Figma.
+The raw diagram is created by the R&D team and adapted and converted to the final one by the content team using Figma.
 Clock signals are mandatory for certification purposes.
 Diagram and text for example purposes.
 -->

 The block diagram with the main parts of the product can be checked in the following image: